dotnet/csharplang/proposals/csharp-8.0/default-interface-methods.md

 - member declarations using the explicit interface implementation syntax; and
 - Explicit access modifiers (the default access is `public`).

-Members with bodies permit the interface to provide a "default" implementation for the method in classes and structs that do not provide an overriding implementation.
+Members with bodies permit the interface to provide a "default" implementation for the method in classes and structs that do not provide their own implementation.

 Interfaces may not contain instance state.
 While static fields are now permitted, instance fields are not permitted in interfaces.
 Instance auto-properties are not supported in interfaces, as they would implicitly declare a hidden field.